alifwahid/alifwahid.github.io/_posts/2019-01-08-abundance-and-lifetime-of-hardware.md

 enduring at the same time*.
 This is a straightforward implication of the negative correlation between abundance and lifetime, and perhaps also a consequence of the increasing size as you traverse the diagonal downward from left to right.
-Could we ever see an invention that is concurrently small, abundant and enduring?
-I don't think so, given the fact that optimising across the many dimensions simultaneously makes our probability of success vanishingly small.
+Could we ever see a new hardware design that's concurrently small, abundant, and enduring?
+I don't think so, given the fact that optimising simultaneously across these many dimensions makes our probability of success vanishingly small.